squidfunk/mkdocs-material/docs/plugins/privacy.md

 <!-- md:version insiders-4.37.0 --> ·
 <!-- md:default `true` -->

-It is normally not recommended to change this setting, as enabling it will automatically annotate external links that open in a new window with `rel="noopener"` for [improved security]:
+It is normally not recommended to change this setting, as it will automatically annotate external links that open in a new window with `rel="noopener"` for
+[improved security]:

 ``` yaml
 plugins: